 Forestry entrepreneurs also benefit from forest specialists’ know-how

-Heikki Häppölä is used to working in the forest and takes pleasure in forgetting any daily worries when using a brush cutter on his estate.
+Heikki Häppölä is used to working in the forest and takes pleasure in forgetting any daily worries when using a clearing saw on his estate.
 He also handles planting on his own, but has Metsä Group do the felling.

 Even though Heikki has worked in the forest for decades, he still values his cooperation with Metsä Group’s forest specialist.